-ARCADE is Output’s playable instrument that lets you perform and manipulate loops in real time and make music faster — do you know all the tips and tricks that lie within?
-The software plugin draws upon an ever-expanding library of loop kits, and you can even add your own loops and samples.
+ARCADE is Output’s playable instrument that lets you perform and manipulate loops in real-time and make music faster — do you know all the tips and tricks that lie within?
+The software plugin draws upon an ever-expanding library of Loops and Kits, and you can even add your own loops and samples.

 In these videos, check out how we use ARCADE’s Session Key, Sub Presets, and Loop Edit pages to make stellar tracks quicker.
 Make sure that you’ve updated to the latest version of ARCADE to access all features.